 Miami Uber Accident Lawyer

 Uber vehicles are the new taxi cabs.
-Rideshare services have become increasingly popular in the last few years, especially among millennials.
+Rideshare services like Uber and Lyft have become increasingly popular in the last few years, especially among millennials.
 Using rideshare apps to get from A to B is convenient, easy to use, and cheaper than calling a taxi.
 Uber drivers have a duty to drive in a safe, reasonable manner while chauffeuring customers to their final destinations.

 Unfortunately, accidents happen, and many people have suffered injuries due to the negligence of their Uber drivers.
 When a person has been injured in an accident while utilizing a rideshare app, questions arise as to whom the passenger can collect damages from.
 Does a passenger sue the driver or the company?
 Which insurance company will pay for damages?
 If you or someone you love were injured in an accident due to the negligence of a rideshare driver, contact a Miami Uber accident attorney to find out what damages you may be entitled to.